daronphang/programming-resources/java/data-types/composites/arrays.md

 ### Object Wrappers and Autoboxing

 Unfortunately, the type parameter inside the angle brackets cannot be a primitive type.
-Instead, we can can wrap the primitive inside an object i.e. Integer.
+Instead, we can wrap the primitive inside an object i.e. Integer.

 When an element of type primitive is added to the array, it will be automatically translated to the object type.
 This is called **autoboxing**.
 Boxing and unboxing is a courtesy of the compiler, which inserts the necessary calls when it generates the bytecodes of a class.
 The VM simply executes those bytecodes.